No-go theorem for inflation in Ricci-inverse gravity: Introduction

-This paper will be organized as follows: (i) A brief introduction of the present study has been written in the Sec. \ref{intro}. (ii) Basic setup of this model will be presented in Sec. \ref{sec2}.
-Then (iii) Simple cosmological solutions to this model will be figured out in Sec. \ref{sec3}. (iv) Stability analysis of the obtained solutions will be performed in Sec. \ref{sec4}. (v) Finally, concluding remarks will be written in Sec. \ref{final}.
+This paper will be organized as follows: (i) A brief introduction of the present study has been written in the Sec. \ref{intro}. (ii) Basic setup of this model will be presented in Sec. \ref{sec2}. (iii) Simple cosmological solutions to this model will be solved in Sec. \ref{sec3}. (iv) Stability analysis of the obtained solutions will be performed in Sec. \ref{sec4}. (v) Finally, concluding remarks will be written in Sec. \ref{final}.